This technical note details anticipated operation of the SiRFstar series of products, when

 0 to occur at 23:59:47 UTC on Saturday, 21st August 1999.
 The next GPS week rollover occurs on April 06th

-Maestro anticipates no operational issues with any of its SiRFstar GPS or GNSS products listed in section 4,
+Maestro anticipates no operational issues with any of its SiRFstar GPS or GNSS products listed in below list,

 during or after the GPS Rollover event.
 This has been determined through extensive simulator based validation